learn-co-curriculum/node-modules-json/README.md

 })
 ```

 The fact that we can access property `data[2].email` tells us that `data` is a JavaScript/Node object and not a JSON string.
+The file has an array that's why we can get its length and access the third item (array is 0-based).
+The items have property `email` among others.

+Okay, we know the code works, but can we do better?
+Do we have to `try` and `parse` for every JSON file.
+It's JavaScript after all.

+This lesson will cover how you can import JSON files effortlessly.

+## Objectives

+1. Import JSON files using provided example: configurations, data, settings
+1. Describe why you'd need to have JSON files

+## Importing JSON Files

-All the code above can be replaced with one line where we use `require()`—`req.js`:
+When we need to access a JSON file, all the code above can be replaced with one line where we use `require()` (the `req.js` file for you to follow along with the real code):

 ```js
 var data = require('./customers.json')